Maneeshk11/ETHGLOBAL_DANMAN/SETUP_INSTRUCTIONS.md

 # Smart Contract Integration Setup

-## 🚀 Your Token Shop is now ready to connect to your deployed contract!
+## 🚀 Your Block Bazaar is now ready to connect to your deployed contract!

 ### What's Been Set Up